Hacked-Crew/Magnetic-Declination/MagneticDeclination/README.md

 (at your option) any later version.
 ```
 Calculates the magnetic heading from a true geographic heading and vice versa.
-Impress on map a  Nautical Compass Rose (non conformal) with the values obtained.
+Impress on map a  Nautical Compass Rose (non conformal) with obtained values.

 Use "geomag package"